grahamalderson/f5-agility-labs-adfsproxy/docs/module2/module-adfs-load-balancing.rst

 Test the ADFS Load Balancing Functionality
 ------------------------------------------

-1. Close any open Chrome windows
+1. Close any open Chrome incognito windows

-2. Open a new Chrome window
+2. Open a new Chrome window if not already open

-3. Click the “ADFS Demo App” shortcut
+3. Right click the “ADFS Demo App” shortcut and open in an incognito window

 |image3|